spydx/equinor-ctf-2024/writeups/web/Shop 6/Iku-toppene/README.md

 ## Introduction

-🔥 Shop 6 🔥was a web challenge and also one of six fire challenges in Equinor CTF 2024, authored by null.
+🔥 Shop 6 🔥was a web challenge and one of six fire challenges in Equinor CTF 2024, authored by null.
 To solve this challenge, it was necessary to make use of Next.js Server Actions' trait of being publicly accessible to the client.
-Additionally, there was a logical flaw in the implementation of the item purchasing functionality, where Server Actions acted as closures, essentially leading to a desynchronization between the user's state and the database.
+Additionally, there was a logical flaw in implementing the item purchasing functionality, where Server Actions acted as closures, essentially leading to a desynchronization between the user's state and the database.

-This CTF challenge was also whitebox, meaning the source code and necessary Dockerfiles were provided.
+This CTF challenge was also white box, meaning the source code and necessary Dockerfiles were provided.
 Along with the source code, we also received a URL directing us to the live server.

 The challenge description is as follows:
 ![challenge details](./assets/1-challenge-details.png)